vinaysingh8866/traction-mike/scripts/README.md

 12. These are your tenant's details.
 Only you are authorized to fetch your tenant data.

 For Tenant Line of Business Integration, see more steps in the [tenant-lob demo](../services/tenant-lob/README.md) readme.

+## Troubleshooting

+While building if you get 'pull access denied repository doesn't exist error' please update the image name in `services/aca-py/Dockerfile.acapy`, instructions are in the code file.

+If you are using M chip mac, please update your code with the one provided in `services/endorser/Dockerfile`, instructions are in the code file